zhouz88/AndroidMiniLinkedin/README.md

 Finish the UI of MINILINKEDIN, which shows your name, email, education, projects,and pictures.
-Check out "preview.png" to see what it should look like.
+Check out "screen shot.png" to see what it should look like.

 Knowledge points:
 - LinearLayout/Relative Layout